 Our department offers programs of study leading to a Bachelor of Science degree in Flight Technology with Specializations in Flight Officer, Commercial Pilot, Aviation Management, Airway Science, Aircraft Systems and Aviation Maintenance.
 In addition to these, a Flight Technology Minor is available.

-Welcome to the Department of Educational Foundations and Curriculum.
+Welcome to Curriculum, Supervision and Educational Leadership.
 Here you will find information regarding the field experiences of Pre-Autumn and Student Teaching.
 There are also various resources for students from the Pre-Autumn and Student Teaching applications to placement area maps to Educational Service District information, University Field Supervisors will find information including everything from electronic forms to handbooks to LiveText information.

 Our department offers programs of study leading to Bachelor of Arts degrees in Family and Consumer Sciences and Family and Consumer Studies.
 Bachelor of Science degrees are available in Family and Consumer Sciences, Career and Technical Education Teaching, Fashion Merchandising, and Recreation and Tourism.
 A Master of Science degree in Family and Consumer Sciences is also offered, with specializations in Family Studies and Family and Consumer Sciences Education.